Mirkazemi/CodingAfternoon/purest_tutorial/installation.md

-#Install pytest
+# Install pytest

-Run the following command in your command line:
+To install pytest, run the following command in your command line:

 ```console
 $ pip install -U pytest
 ```

-Check that you installed the correct version:
+You can check if pytest is already installed:

 ```console
 $ pytest --version